vitalizis/sprout-therapy-assignment/README.md

 - To work with the application, two main components were written that display two logical parts (data input and output) - InputForm, OutputForm which are located in src/components
  - The strategy design pattern was used to control the application logic.
 The logic control class files are located in src/utils/Algorithm.
-Separate classes have been written for the following algorithm implementations: base, Custom 1, Custom 2 versions
+Separate classes have been written for the following algorithm implementations: base, Custom 1, Custom 2 versions of algorithm.